Pride Pride Pride

 Movie Same but Different

-The movie Same but Different is available to rent or buy at www.sbdmovie.com ...
+The movie Same but Different is available at nzonscreen.com ...
 And watch the extra scenes after the credits with the real people who inspired the characters.

 Produced by RAW Productions, Same But Different: A True New Zealand Love Story follows Rachel, a single working Grey Lynn mum, who breaks a three-year spell of singledom to pursue her escalating feelings for Nikki, whom she meets at a Maori film festival.
 Things don’t go according to plan, with Rachel’s awkward first romantic attempts fumbling into a sequence of embarrassing events, and her ex-lover, Rob, turning up.
 With all hope gone, it’s Rachel’s humanitarian efforts that eventually grab Nikki’s attention, and the two finally connect.
 Based on Kiwi-Samoan writer/director Nikki Si’ulepa's and producer Rachel Aneta Wills’ journey in pursuit of true love.